 Which new EVs don't include HomeLink?

 Tesla Model 3 and Model Y no longer include HomeLink as standard equipment — it is a separately purchased module, available through Tesla's shop.
 Polestar does not include HomeLink across its lineup.
+The Cybertruck ships without HomeLink and has no factory retrofit.
 Tesla Model S and Model X still ship with HomeLink installed.

 Can I add HomeLink to an EV that didn't come with it?